2018 GUEST SPEAKERS

 Kevin M. Carroll, MS, CP, FAAOP/D

 Kevin is an American Board Certified Prosthetist and has been named a Fellow with Distinction of the American Academy of Orthotists and Prosthetists, one of the highest honors of the profession.
 He also received the honor of Doctor of Humane Letters from Quinnipiac University for his humanitarian work.

-Kevin is the co-developer of the patented the Hanger Clinic ComfortFlex™ Socket System and co-developed the first prosthetic tail for Winter the Dolphin with his colleague Dan Strzempka.
-Winter's story debuted on September 23, 2011 in a 3D feature film titled, Dolphin Tale starring Morgan Freeman, Ashley Judd, and Harry Connick, Jr. He has appeared on news broadcasts such as Dateline, 20/20, CBS Early Show, NBC Nightly News, ABC's Good Morning America, and the Discovery Channel.
+Kevin is the co-developer of the patented the Hanger Clinic ComfortFlex® Socket System and co-developed the first prosthetic tail for Winter the Dolphin with his colleague, Dan Strzempka.
+Winter's story debuted on Sept.
+23, 2011, in a 3D feature film, "Dolphin Tale," starring Morgan Freeman, Ashley Judd, and Harry Connick Jr. He has appeared on news broadcasts such as "Dateline," "20/20," "CBS Early Show," "NBC Nightly News," ABC's "Good Morning America," and the Discovery Channel.

 Nancy Havlik, LCPO